precice/fenics-adapter/tutorials/CHT/flow-over-plate/buoyantPimpleFoam-fenics/README.md

 # Setup

+The setup for this tutorial is based on the the flow-over-plate tutorial in the [precice/openfoam-adapter](https://github.com/precice/openfoam-adapter).
+Please refer to the openfoam-adapter for details and references.

 ## OpenFOAM

 See [Download v5.0 | Ubuntu](https://openfoam.org/download/5-0-ubuntu/).
 Don't forget to also update your `~/.bashrc`!
 See [Download v5.0 | Ubuntu -> User Configuration](https://openfoam.org/download/5-0-ubuntu/).